-As load. 'ill not be handled over the in-core tubes, the load drops postulated in this SER could not drain the reactor vessel below the bottom of the reactor vessel hot leg, elevation 314'-0".
+As loads will not be handled over the in-core tubes, the load drops postulated in this SER could not drain the reactor vessel below the bottom of the reactor vessel hot leg, elevation 314'-0".
 Drainage to this level will not uncover the fuel.
 Makeup may be provided by the makeup system via redundant pathways to the reactor vessel.

-The dropping of a heavy load in the deep end of the FTC or in FPA may result in local damage to the stainless steel liner plate.
+The dropping of a heavy load, handled in accordance with the guidelines contained in this SER, in the deep end of the FTC or in FPA may result in local damage to the stainless steel liner plate.
 The extent of this damage will be determined by the shape and weight of the dropped load, and may range from denting, to perforation of the liner plate.
 The perforation of the liner plate may result in water being lost from FPA/FTC; this water would be collected by the liner leakage collection system and directed to the auxiliary building sump for FPA leakage or containment sump for FTC leakage.
 Necessary makeup would be provided from the borated water storage tank (BWST).
-The catastrophic failure of the slab in the deep end of the FIC is not considered credible due to the existence of a concrete support wall located at the center of the slab.
+The catastrophic failure of the slab in the deep end of the FTC is not considered credible due to the existence of a concrete support wall located at the center of the slab.